 Just as they get ready to trace that first letter, that darling little apple next to letter A catches their eye.
 All the sudden, they feel compelled to color that apple a shade it so rightly deserves.
 Next thing you know, there’s a whole forrest of exotic apple trees in every shade of graphite imaginable.
 Surely, any thought of tracing letters has completely fleeted.
 Talk about frustration!
 This is exactly how my first handwriting lesson with my second homeschooler went.

-Did I mention that I didn’t even take the time to test my son’s motor skills before introducing handwriting.
+Did I mention that I didn’t even take the time to test my son’s motor skills before introducing handwriting?
 Yup!
 I made all the rookie mistakes.

 Handwriting was beginning to take up too much of our schooling time.
 At the time, I was learning how to juggle a newborn, a toddler, and two homeschoolers.
 I was not realistic with my expectations or my schedule.
 I made quite a few mistakes and hit a few roadblocks.
 It was time for me to be intentional with my time!

 I so badly wanted to find something that met all these needs.
-And I did!
+And eventually I did!
 We went from the lesson that I described earlier to the lesson pictured below.
 However, in order to be effective, I needed to properly prepare my son for handwriting instruction.
 Stay tuned!
 There are lots more nuggets to pull from this lesson learned.

-Could you relate to my story?
+Can you relate?
 Did you have a handwriting lesson end as a major fail?
 You are not alone!
-We learn from our mistakes and they make us more wiser.
-I hope my story has helped you.
+We learn from our mistakes and they make us the wiser.
+I hope my story about teaching handwriting has helped you.